 Dagsmejan's sustainable sleepwear

-The botanic fibres used in our collection of cooling pajamas not only require 20x less water than cotton, they also need 5 times less high-quality farmland.
+The botanic fibres used in our collection of cooling pyjamas not only require 20x less water than cotton, they also need 5 times less high-quality farmland.
 Dagsmejan uses fibres from Lenzing, one of the most sustainable and ethical producers of any fibres worldwide.

 All processes (bleaching, knitting and dyeing) are Oekotex 100 certified, which means that the textiles are tested for harmful substances and ensures product safety.
 In addition to that, the fabrics are knitted and dyed according to STeP (Made in Green) certificates.